 - Competence covers the areas of skill and ability in which employees naturally do well.
 Dr. Sue Bath, a Gallup consultant, emphasizes the importance of taking a “strengths-based development” approach.
 In this approach, managers must learn to identify team members’ strengths and how to use and build strengths to achieve those outcomes.
 “It should be done by focusing on celebrating successes and preparing for future achievements, and planning for development and growth opportunities,” she says.
 The most influential management guru, Peter Drucker, adds, “You cannot build performance on weaknesses.
 You can build only on strengths.”
 Thus, “We can’t make people better by trying to eliminate their weaknesses, but we can help them perform better by building on their strengths.”

-- Passion is things that energize employees.
+- Passion is the thing that energizes employees.
 According to a researcher, the number one reason most personal development plans fail is that they ignore the importance of the individual’s energy and motivation.

 - Organizational needs are activities or services that the organization greatly needs and values.
 Most IDPs are created in development conversations conducted with the managers.
 And manager direction is seen as the top motivator for employees in developing themselves.
 According to Journey’s study, When IDPs are full of development goals that do not add value to team performance, the manager’s involvement (follow-up and guidance) drops.
 Thus, IDPs should include the manager’s “carrot,” which is business-critical development.

 The convergence of these three elements will determine individual development success.